costpetrides/Air-pollution-COVID-19-impact/README.md

 Study of the Impact of the COVID-19 Pandemic on Atmospheric Pollution in Selected Areas of Athens, Greece [Department of Physics NKUA](https://www.phys.uoa.gr)

-The nationwide lockdown in Greece to flatten the pandemic COVID-19 curve has resulted in the reduction of anthropogenic emission sources to a great extent.
+The nationwide lockdown in Greece, implemented to flatten the COVID-19 pandemic curve, resulted in a significant reduction of anthropogenic emission sources.
 This study aims to highlight the impact of the COVID-19 pandemic on atmospheric pollution.
-The pandemic was a real  "simulation" of  anthropogenic pollutants reduction.
+The pandemic served as a real-life "simulation" of reduced anthropogenic pollutant levels.

 -----
 # Eισαγωγή: